UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 * Using Python's venv module.
   Read [Create a Python virtual environment and install Ricgraph in it](ricgraph_as_server.md#create-a-python-virtual-environment-and-install-ricgraph-in-it).
-  This documentation has been written for a multi-user install of Ricgraph.
+  This documentation has been written for a multi-user installation of Ricgraph.
   To use it for a single users install (as you are doing since you are on this page):
   * Suppose you are a user with login _alice_.
   * Suppose your home directory is _/home/alice_ (check this by typing ``cd`` followed by ``pwd``).
-  * For every occurence of _/opt_ in
+  * For every occurrence of _/opt_ in
     [Create a Python virtual environment and install Ricgraph in it](ricgraph_as_server.md#create-a-python-virtual-environment-and-install-ricgraph-in-it),
     read _/home/alice_, and ignore any references to "login as user _root_" and ``chown``.